 Grilled Vegetables Recipe

-This Grilled Vegetables Recipe is starring 10 of the most popular vegetables.
+This Grilled Vegetables Recipe features 10 of the most popular vegetables.
 All you do is prepare the veggies, brush them with a delicious mix, grill, and eat!

 Close angled enamelware platter filled with grilled vegetables with more behind on a wooden board.

-It is warming up outside and that backyard is looking awfully inviting.
-I'm thinking grilled vegetables are in order.
+It is warming up outside, and that backyard is looking inviting.
+I think grilled vegetables are in order.

 From the lines at the big box stores, I think everyone has been sprucing up their landscaping.
 Now it’s time to get out in the yard and enjoy it.